AntonioRuizR/UCO-DWM-1001/README.md

-# UCO DWM-GUI
+# UCO DWM-1001

 <p align="justify">
-An open-source, standalone GUI for control, processing and data recording of the DWM1001-DEV development boards developed by Qorvo company.
+An open-source, standalone tool for control, processing and data recording of the DWM1001-DEV development boards developed by Qorvo company.
-This GUI has been developed in c++ using Qt 6.6.1 framework and Qt Creator 12.0.1 for open source development.
+This application has been developed in c++ using Qt 6.6.1 framework and Qt Creator 12.0.1 for open source development.

 This repository contains the source code required to build and run this software.
 Also, in 'releases' section, a windows build for 64 bits is available.